-Prices have undergone their strongest five-monthly gain since 2004, with the average property price rising more than £15,000 since June, according to the latest Halifax House Price Index.
+Prices have undergone their strongest five-monthly gain since 2004, with the average property price rising more than £15,000, according to the latest Halifax House Price Index.

-Demand has exceeded supply, with the number of properties being marketed for the year to December down by 0.6% on the same period in 2019, and the number of sales agreed up by 8.3%.
+Demand is now exceeding supply, with the number of properties being marketed for the year to December 2020 down by 0.6% on the same period in 2019, and the number of sales agreed up by a whopping 10%.